betuldanismaz/OpenMP_Matrix_Vector_Multiplication/README.md

 ## Building with VS Code

-This project includes VS Code task configuration:
+This project includes VS Code task configuration in the `matrixvector/.vscode/` folder:

-1. Open any `.cpp` file
+1. Open any `.cpp` file from the `matrixvector` directory
 2. Press `Ctrl+Shift+B` (Windows/Linux) or `Cmd+Shift+B` (macOS)
 3. Select "build C++ with OpenMP"